Platform

 UI changes

-Though the orchestrator is completely new, the UI is very similar.
+Although the orchestrator is completely new, the UI is very similar.
 Here are the main changes:

 1. Task parameters are no longer editable via the UI, although they are still editable via the API.
 The reintroduction of this feature to the UI is under consideration.